The University Today

 For more than 125 years, Philadelphia University has fostered a culture of market-driven innovation.
 Students at PhilaU learn to integrate knowledge, develop broader decision-making skills and untangle complex problems.

 Complementing our curriculum, our three Colleges give students the freedom to learn vital skills outside of their discipline through collaboration.
 We bring together liberal arts and science disciplines such as sociology, environmental science, languages and history with studies in professional areas like business, fashion design, management, communications, health and architecture to provide an integrative experience relevant to today’s practices.
-From day one on campus, we bring industry leaders to campus to partner with our students.
+From day one, we bring industry leaders to campus to partner with our students.
 It’s an approach that mirrors industry and makes companies very excited about hiring our graduates.

 No other university has our unique intersection of expertise in a transdisciplinary environment at the same scale.
 Weaving these areas of study, combined with our passionate and dedicated faculty, PhilaU produces graduates with a pioneering combination of professional skill, breadth of perspective and synthesized decision-making abilities—all developed while working on real-world challenges.